Delocalised traces on Hecke algebras of right-angled, hyperbolic type: Introduction

 As mentioned above, in the last section of \cite{puschnigg2010} Puschnigg used his main results to obtain certain decompositions of cyclic cohomology for his smooth algebras and the group C*-algebras of hyperbolic groups, close in spirit to the computation of cyclic homology of group rings due to Burghelea \cite{burghelea1985, burghelea2023-erratum-for-1985}.
 This line of research was later continued, using the Jolissaint's rapid decay subalgebras, for example in \cite{jiogleramsey14} and in \cite{engel20}.
 Our results in principle open the way to obtaining similar decompositions of cyclic cohomology in the context of Hecke algebras, such as the Fr{\'e}chet algebra $\cS(W, S, q)$ appearing in Theorem \ref{introthm:Schwartz-algebra-existence}.
-However, the setting of right-angled hyperbolic Coxeter types remains too narrow to make such an endeavour worthwhile at present, since higher cyclic cohomology is expected to vanish.
-Further work in this direction, would chime with the recent progress in understanding noncommutative geometric properties of the Iwahori-Hecke algebras such as in the work \cite{klisseperovic25} already mentioned.
+However, as we obtain a faithful pairing between delocalised traces and K-theory already, we leave this direction of research for future work.
+It would chime with the recent progress in understanding noncommutative geometric properties of the Iwahori-Hecke algebras such as in the recent work \cite{klisseperovic25}.

 This paper is organised as follows: after this introduction, in the preliminaries we describe background material and fix notation, focusing on Coxeter groups and Hecke algebras.
 Then in the third section, we investigate the combinatorics of the multiplication in right-angled Hecke algebras, which plays a major role in this work.
 In the fourth section, we adapt work of Blackadar-Cuntz and Puschnigg on differential seminorms and quasi-derivations to the needed generality.
 In the fifth section, we use this framework in order to exhibit specific smooth subalgebras of the Hecke algebras under consideration, to which the natural quasi-derivation extends.
 In the sixth section, we describe traces on right-angled Hecke algebras, and in that last section combine this with the previous results on smooth subalgebras, to obtain delocalised traces on Hecke-Schwartz algebras and calculate their pairing with K-theory.